 Badami Pattadakal Aihole tour is also a popular one among tourists taking tour packages.
 This blog also serve as a Badami caves guide covering the main highlights – the top attractions of Badami.

-Badami remains one of the most popular travel destinations in Karnataka as in India.
-Due to its close proximity Badami can be done as a weekend trip from Bangalore.
+Badami remains one of the most popular travel destinations in India.
 My Badami trip plan included 2 days in Badami seeing the top attractions.

 As the clocked ticket 4:45 P.M.
 I began wrapping up my work desk.
 It was yet another weekend, and the third weekend I was traveling from Bangalore.
 Right at this time last Saturday, I was on a business trip to Mumbai from Bangalore.
 I was sitting in the all glass meeting cabin, after having finished off the work.
 I was in for a treat as I removed the window blinds.

 Far in the horizon was the view of the Sun slowly dipping toward the sea.
 Watching a sunset among ancient monuments is truly one of the best things to do in Badami.